suyidong/MyCode/0-9 program via python/README.md

 1. **Prerequisites**
    - Python 3.x
-   - Necessary libraries (e.g., NumPy, TensorFlow, Keras)
+   - Necessary libraries (e.g., NumPy)

 2. **Saving the Data**
    - After training, you can save the model using: